bostonrb/project-night/views/editors/ides.markdown

-## ides
+##  Integrated Development Environments (IDEs)

-### Why Consider a Text Editor?
+### Why Consider an IDE over a Text Editor?

-Most Rubyists prefer to use just a text editor to develop applications.
-Ruby and Rails are known for having expressive syntax and intuitive APIs, minimizing the need for many of the features, like intelli-sense, that are provided by typical IDEs.
+Many, if not most, Rubyists prefer to use just a text editor to develop applications.
+Ruby and Rails are known for having expressive syntax and intuitive APIs, reducing the need for many of the features, like intelli-sense, that are provided by typical IDEs.

-Rubyists also pride themselves on using a test-driven approach to software development, so there is less emphasis on using a traditional IDE-based debugger.
-Debuggers are still available for Ruby, but the default approach is test-driven.
+Rubyists also pride themselves on using a test-driven approach to software development, so some find less need for a traditional IDE-based debugger.
+Debuggers are still available for Ruby, but the default approach is test-driven _first_.

-If you prefer using an IDE, the following IDEs are supported on multiple platforms (Windows, Mac, and Linux).
+If you would like an IDE, the following IDEs are supported on multiple platforms (Windows, Mac, and Linux).
 Check the vendor documentation for instructions on how to set up and install the IDE for Ruby on your OS.